fastrgv/AdaVenture/README.md

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

-Open a commandline terminal, and cd to the install directory.
-If your platform is High-Dpi-capable, type the executable-name followed by a "1", before hittting the (enter-key).
-But if the game does not play smoothly, you should run in Low-Dpi mode.
+Open a commandline terminal, and cd to the install directory, and type:

+adaventure.bat (Windows)
+adaventure_osx (Mac)
+adaventure_gnu (Linux)

-Linux users should type "adaventure_gnu" to start the game.
-You may also double click its icon in file manager.
-This executable was built on Linux Mint, and tested on RedHat (Scientific-Linux) to not only run well, but to rebuild easily.
+This linux executable was built on [RedHat] Scientific-Linux to not only run well, but to rebuild easily.
+I believe this single linux executable will run on most recent distributions of linux.
+It has been tested on OpenSuse and Mint.

-Similarly Mac users type "adaventure_osx",  or navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".
+Mac users can also navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".
 Note that any jerkiness experienced while running at HiDpi can be elliminated by editting the bundle-controls to force LowDpi.

-Windows users type "adaventure.bat".
+Save the game [ v-key ] prior to risky behavior or quitting, in order to resume later.

 The install_directory should contain a subdirectory named "data".
 It contains shaders, skyboxes, sound and texture data.